What You Will Find in This Post

 The vast majority of Tasmanian visitors take their rental car to Bruny and so did we.
 We strongly urge you to be aware of your rental and insurance obligations.

 Bruny Island can be visited as a day trip, but two or more full days would provide a better Bruny Island experience.
-We spent one night on the island but returned to Hobart mid-day on the second day.
+We spent one night on the island but had to return from Bruny Island to Hobart mid-day on the second day.
 Longer would have been better.

 How far is Bruny Island from Hobart?

 The distance from Hobart to Bruny Island is only 33km and a Hobart to Bruny Island drive can take as little as 35 minutes.
 On arrival at Kettering board the Bruny Island ferry for the 15 minute trip to the island.